jinseokpark6/CinePic/README.md

 The following **required** functionality is complete:

+* [X] User can view a list of movies currently playing in theaters from The Movie Database.
+* [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
+* [X] The movie poster is available by appending the returned poster_path to https://image.tmdb.org/t/p/w342.
+* [X] User sees a loading state while waiting for the movies API (you can use any 3rd party library available to do this).
-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can pull to refresh the movie list.
-* [X] Settings page to change the default tip percentage.

 The following **optional** features are implemented:

+* [X] User sees an error message when there's a networking error.
+* [X] Movies are displayed using a CollectionView instead of a TableView.
-* [X] UI animations
+* [X] User can search for a movie.
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+* [X] All images fade in as they are loading.

 The following **additional** features are implemented:

-- [X] List anything else that you can get done to improve the app functionality!
+- [X] User can press cell to view the title and overview of the corresponding movie.
-- [X] Users can use slider to navigate between tip amounts
-- [X] Users can customize minimum/maximum tip percentages

 ## Video Walkthrough